shaunorpen/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?
+O(log n).
+Each comparison halves the number of possible positions still to consider.

 2. What is the runtime complexity of `contains`?
+O(log n).
+Each comparison halves the number of possible values still to consider.

 3. What is the runtime complexity of `get_max`?
+O(1).
+There is only one way to get to max - traverse the RHS of the tree.

 ## Heap